poudyalb11/Stratification_Frame_US2026/README.md

 zenodo_get 21285306 -o Data_Raw/
 ```

-If the deposit contains archives, extract them in place so their
-contents sit directly inside `Data_Raw/`, preserving the original file names.
+The datasets sit directly inside `Data_Raw/`.
-See `data_sources.md` for what each file is and where it came from.
+See `data_sources.md`, which can also be found in the repo root, for what each file is and where it came from.

 ### 3. Census API key